cryptomafias/cryptomafias/README.md

 Online Multiplayer Mafia party game built on Ethereum.
 Stake coins!
 Win the Game!
 Get the reward!

 ## Inspiration
-We found that most of the projects in this space heavily are collectible based and nothing like the Web2 games we are used to.
-This makes the gaming experience very isolated and static.
-While you can collect NFTs and in some cases do something with it but they rarely have meaningful interactions.
-We wanted to change this and make a game that in its very core feels like your regular Web2 games that you can enjoy with your friends but with the added benefits and security of blockchain.
+We found that most of the blockchain game projects in this space are using traditional web2 technology for hosting gameplay.
+So, we decided to create a game that utilizes web3 technologies as much as possible for our project and create services like real-time chat, game rooms, player profile that can be used by other games.
+This services are very common among modern online multiplayer games and we need a reliable and scalable alternative that uses web3 techstack.
+So, we have decided to create a game that incorporates all this features.

 ## What it does
 We have built a blockchain incentivized online multiplayer mafia party Game.